 Example using Basic Inventory and bins

 Let’s demonstrate the effects of having Bin Mandatory enabled.
 On a Purchase Order, this is what happens if I try and post the order to a location without selecting a bin:

 If I repeat this process, this time after specifying the bin on the order line, my order will post.

 Referring back to the Microsoft attachment, ‘Basic’ warehousing includes: Inventory Picks, Put-aways and Movements, as well as the Item Journal and Item Reclassification Journal.
 To explain, a ‘pick’ specifies where you will take stock from, to meet the demand of an outbound transaction.
 More specifically, which bin you’ll take the stock from.
 A ‘put-away’ is the process of choosing the stock to move to a bin, after it arrives into the receiving zone of a warehouse, following an inbound transaction.
 The Item Journal and Item Reclassification Journal are ways in which you can bring in and move stock in the system.
 Let’s look at the setup for Basic warehousing in the Location Card:

-Firstly, make sure you have your Inventory Setup number series’ mapped out for the relevant areas.
+The Inventory Setup page is crucial for specifying the number series’ in a Basic warehouse configuration.
 This will include things like inventory picks, put-aways and their posted counterparts.

 Example of Basic warehousing

-We will now demonstrate Basic warehousing.
-On a purchase order, after releasing the order, we can click ‘Actions’, ‘Warehouse’ and ‘Create Inventory Put-away/Pick’.
+We will now demonstrate Basic warehousing, starting with an inbound transaction.
+On a purchase order, populate the lines as you would normally.
+Next, after releasing the order, click ‘Actions’, ‘Warehouse’ and ‘Create Inventory Put-away/Pick’.